UNIVERSITY OF WISCONSIN River Falls

 • Are there any other considerations (accreditation, licensure requirements, similar accreditations in other countries, etc.) that would guide your students toward the best possible education abroad programs?

 • Are your students worried about the cost of the program?
 The Office of International Education and our faculty and staff program leaders work hard to create high-impact education abroad programming that is also conservatively priced, but we understand that any added expense can be daunting for students to consider.
 That said, many of UWRF's education abroad programs are more affordable than one would think.
-Please encourage your advisees to speak with a Financial Aid counselor to see what options are available to them and to check out Scholarships and Financial Resources webpage for additional funding sources.
+Please encourage your advisees to speak with a Financial Aid counselor to see what options are available to them and to check our Paying for Education Abroad webpage for additional funding sources.
 The main message in regards to cost is to encourage them to explore their options before they definitively say, "no, I can't afford it."